cammarasana123/p-adic-invariant-/README.md

-# A p-adic invariant of primes via the Möbius transform of the Lucas sequence**

 This repository contains the Python script used for the computational verification in the paper

 **A p-adic invariant of primes via the Möbius transform of the Lucas sequence**